Scottish Forestry

 Scottish Forestry (Coilltearachd na h-Alba) is the public body responsible for forestry regulation, policy and support to private landowners in Scotland.
 It was formed on 1 April 2019, to take over some of the responsibilities of Forestry Commission Scotland, which was dissolved.
 Scottish Forestry exists alongside Forestry and Land Scotland, also established on 1 April 2019, which is responsible for managing and promoting the National Forest Estate.

 In addition to regulatory functions in Scotland, Scottish Forestry is also responsible for management of the UK Forestry Standard and the Woodland Carbon Code and for provision of economic advice on forestry: it undertakes these activities on behalf of Scotland, England and Wales under cross-border arrangements with the Forestry Commission (England) and Natural Resources Wales.
 Under these arrangements Wales will co-ordinate the commissioning, co-ordination and programme management of forestry research, with Forest Research remaining a separate executive agency of the Forestry Commissioners, whilst the residual Forestry Commission (now covering only England for most purposes) will continue to be responsible on behalf of the whole of the UK for co-ordinating international forestry policy support and certain plant health functions in respect of trees and forestry.

 Scottish Forestry is an executive agency of the Scottish Government, and is headquartered in Edinburgh.
 It forms part of the Scottish Government's Environment and Forestry Directorate, and reports to the Cabinet Secretary for Rural Affairs and Islands.
-The Chief Executive of Scottish Forestry is Dr David Signorini, who took over from Jo O'Hara in December 2019.
+The Chief Executive of Scottish Forestry is Paul Lowe, formerly Registrar-General for Scotland.
+Previous chief executives were Dr David Signorini, who took over from Jo O'Hara in December 2019.